GhoshSa/ollot/README.md

 * Supports model selection.
 * Includes streaming responses and code formatting.

-## Contributing

-We welcome contributions of all kinds!

 ## License

 This extension is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-This extension uses the following libraries:

-* [axios](https://axios-http.com/): For making HTTP requests to the Ollama server.